Michael-Tanaka/trello-clone/README.md

 # Trello Clone

-This is a Trello Clone web app built by David Leong.
+This is a Trello Clone web app

 ## Requirements